 Our client Marcus recently said, "Any tips on highlighting my unpaid experience would be helpful!
 Those roles are where I've built up my leadership skills in the absence of formal leadership responsibilities at work."
-This became an interesting conversation on ArcVida's private social network and we want to share here also.
+This became an interesting conversation on ArcVida's private social network.

 The term volunteer may have lowly connotations, but in fact, volunteer positions can play an important role in your overall career, and you shouldn't downplay them in your resume, social profile or conversations.